thbrown/softball-scorer/gcp/README.md

 #### Simulation estimation times accuracy

-For accurate compute time estimation you'll need to generate timing constants by running a junit test from softball-sim on the instance you'lll be running the optimization on.
+For accurate compute time estimation you'll need to generate timing constants by running a junit test from softball-sim on the instance you'll be running the optimization on.

 `sudo apt-get update`
 `sudo apt-get upgrade`